 If you haven’t heard of Sziget Festival (pronounced Zi-get) buckle up, because this is one festival you definitely don’t want to miss.
-Sziget, held every August in Budapest, is one of the largest music festivals in all of Europe.
+Sziget music festival, held every August in Budapest, is one of the largest music festivals in all of Europe.
 And that’s saying something, because Europe is home to some pretty big festivals.

 For a little more inspiration, here are 19 reasons you can’t miss Sziget Music Festival!

 - The Music

 - The Vibe

 - The Activities

 - Here’s some more info about Sziget Festival:

 Because what is a music festival without music?